smy1/swlab/python/README.md

 # Python scripts for SW-Lab <img src="https://github.com/smy1/swlab/blob/main/script/swlogo.jpg" width=auto height="27"> <img src="https://github.com/smy1/swlab/blob/main/script/logo_python.png" width=auto height="27">
 The previous scripts have now been compiled into a module called [editvid.py](./editvid.py).
 This module should be downloaded and stored in the same folder as where we will be running our code.
 Briefly, the functions in this module edit videos in bulk, allowing the video-editing task to be automatised.
 Arguments can be provided to the functions in two ways, either by loading an excel file or manually entering the arguments.
-The [examples.py](./examples.py) script explains how to manually give arguments to these functions while the [examples below](#examples) explains how these arguments can be given through an excel file.
+The [examples.py](./examples.py) script explains how to manually pass arguments to these functions while the [examples below](#examples) explains how these arguments can be given through an excel file.

 - [General requirements](#general-requirements)
 - [Example 1: Join videos together](#1-merge-videos)